-Losing weight is difficult, keeping it off is even harder, but taking the first step towards a healthier you is the hardest.
+Losing weight is difficult, and keeping it off is even harder.
+Taking the first step towards a healthier you is the hardest.

 So let’s get started on this guide.
-All resources can be found at the end of this article.
+All resource links can be found at the end of this article.

 How to Lose Weight in Your Face